Summer jobs for students

 Get help finding a job

-If you are 16 years old turning 17 in 2014, you could apply to be a Stewardship Youth Ranger and work on natural resources management projects for 8 weeks this summer.
+If you were born in 1998, you could apply to be a Stewardship Youth Ranger and work on local natural resource management projects for 8 weeks this summer.

 Through the Summer Employment Opportunities program, students are hired each year in a variety of summer positions across the Ontario Public Service, its related agencies and community groups.